poonambajaj8609-design/bruhfakenitro/README.md

-A FakeNitro Plugin for discord mod clients.
-Against Discord's TOS.
+A FakeNitro Plugin for Discord®.
+Against Discord®'s TOS.
 Use at your own risk.